fnesveda/MapSwitcher/README.md

 -----
 *MapSwitcher* is a small browser extension which adds buttons to various map services for opening the displayed location in a different service.

-Currently supported is switching between Google Maps, Mapy&#46;cz and Geoportal&#46;gov&#46;cz.
+Currently supported is switching between Google Maps and Mapy&#46;cz.

 This is a small summer project which I did to get some practice with developing browser extensions.
-There are a few similar projects available, but none support Geoportal.gov.cz and I didn't like their user experience, so I wanted to make a free, simple, open source alternative which would suit my needs and would integrate well with the supported services.
+There are a few similar projects available, but I didn't like their user experience, so I wanted to make a free, simple, open source alternative which would suit my needs and would integrate well with the supported services.

 Installation